xanmoy/restaurant-billing-software/README.md

 ## License

-The Restaurant Billing Software project is licensed under the [MIT License](LICENSE).
+The Restaurant Billing Software project is licensed under the [ GNU GENERAL PUBLIC LICENSE](LICENSE).